West 11th Street Cemetery Renewal

 Restoring New York's Oldest Jewish Burial Grounds

 Congregation Shearith Israel and the 1654 Society are embarking on a much-needed preservation project at Shearith Israel’s West 11th Street Cemetery, New York City’s second-oldest Jewish gravesite.
-Although this unique and historically important cemetery is quite small, this vital project is surprisingly complicated and challenging.
-Help us preserve this important piece of our nation’s Jewish heritage: donate today.
+Although this unique and historically important cemetery is quite small, the restoration was surprisingly complicated and challenging, but we are proud of the results.
+Help us preserve this important piece of our nation’s Jewish heritage: donate today

 To view our growing list of donors, click here.